wmhilton-stoplight/platform-docs/b.overview.md

 APIs have become the cornerstone of growth across organizations of all shapes and sizes.
 In the past, APIs might have been an afterthought, created to satisfy integration requirements at a later point.
 Now they drive core new business models, providing critical integrations, and improving efficiency throughout multiple products.

-The rise in importance means **shipping poorly planned APIs isn't an option anymore**, and Stoplight aims to bring together all the tools you need to make sure you're APIs are the best they can be.
+The rise in importance means **shipping poorly planned APIs isn't an option anymore**, and Stoplight aims to bring together all the tools you need to make sure your APIs are the best they can be.

 ### What's Stoplight?